This brief summaries a research paper

-This research set out to understand the relationship between women ‘having an independent income’ (one of CLP’s empowerment indicators) and CLP’s other nine empowerment indicators.
+The research sets out to understand the relationship between women ‘having an independent income’ (one of Chars Livelihoods Programme’s empowerment indicators) and CLP’s other 9 empowerment indicators.
 Significant correlations were seen between having an independent income and six other empowerment indicators: influencing investment decisions; keeping the family cash; having personal savings; being invited to social occasions; attending meetings or trainings; and becoming a member of a committee.

 Anon.
 Brief: Women as entrepreneurs: the impact of having an independent income on women’s empowerment.
-(2014) 4 pp.
+Chars Livelihoods Programme (2014) 4 pp.